 At the time of its creation in 1906, the park was visited by a little over 1,700 people.
 Just nine years later, that number rose to 34,814.
 Today the park is visited by about 2 million people a year.

-Volcano and park facts
+Volcano and Park Facts

 - The park is part of a complex ecosystem where diverse vegetation reflects several climatic and ecological conditions.